 Prior to his academic career, Niki was a journalist and former editor of the international award-winning digital journalism platform R.AGE, which is a part of Malaysia’s largest English-language newspaper, The Star.
 His column, The Bangsar Boy, featuring socio-cultural commentary about Malaysia, ran for almost 11 years, and has been published as a book titled Growing Up In KL: 10 Years of The Bangsar Boy.

 - Cybertrooping and state-linked manipulation of online information

 - Everyday digital practices on social media and messaging apps

-Cheong, N. (Forthcoming).
+Cheong, N. (2021).
 “Internet-led Political Journalism: Challenging hybrid regime resilience in Malaysia”.
 In Morrison, J., Birks, J., and Berry, M. (Eds), Routledge Companion to Political Journalism, Routledge.

 Cheong, N. (2020).
 "Malaysia: Disinformation as a response to the ‘opposition playground’". in Sinpeng, A. and Tapsell, R. (Eds), From Grassroots Activism to Disinformation: Social Media in Southeast Asia, ISEAS Publishing: Singapore.

 Johns, A., & Cheong, N. (2019).
 "Feeling the Chill: Bersih 2.0, State Censorship, and 'Networked Affect' on Malaysian Social Media 2012–2018".
 Social Media + Society. https://doi.org/10.1177/2056305118821801

 Niki teaches across a broad range of issues in digital culture and society from digital politics, social media and global digital cultures.